neelkanth-shitolay/CSE110Page/index.md

 ## Basic Information
 - ![Profile Picture](link_to_your_profile_picture)
 - I am from [Cupertino, California], home of Apple.
+You can learn more about the company [here](https://www.apple.com/).
 - Some of my hobbies include: [running, swimming, and watching football]

 ## Core Markdown Constructs